Fushiguro11/HealthMate/readme.md

-# Career-Assistant - An AI Assistant to Guide You in Your Career
+# HealthMate- An AI Assistant to Guide You in Your Health

-Career-Assistant is an AI-powered career guidance assistant designed to help users make informed decisions about their career path.
-The chatbot offers interactive advice and support, using the Gaianet Public Node for data-driven insights to help users shape their professional journey.
+HealthMate is an AI-powered healthcare guidance assistant designed to help users make informed decisions about their healthcare.
+The chatbot offers interactive advice and support, using the Gaianet Public Node for data-driven insights to help users shape their healthcare.

 ![Path-Mentor](HealthMate.png)